binarez/xcpp/README.md

     #elif defined(__XCPP__) // Else if __XCPP__ is already defined, we're in header mode:
     #pragma once              // Prevent multi inclusion.
     #else                   // Else: this case is never true so it never reaches the C++ compiler.
-    . xcpp.sh "$0" "$@"     // All the previous lines are bash comments, now call the xcpp launcher.
+    . xcpp run "$0" "$@"     // All the previous lines are bash comments, now call the xcpp launcher.
     #endif

 After these 7 lines, you are free to write xcpp C++ code and the xcpp tool will be able to run, watch, build and test that code.